-On-line EBSA data repository and information sharing platforms established for at least two regions (South Pacific and Indian Ocean).
-Lack of consolidated information and data on EBSAs at regional level.
-Beta versions of tregional databases tegional databases tegions ii tregions ii tregions tregi At least one regional EBSA" database leveloped or expanded in one region to it upport the global CBD/EBSA process.
-Regional databases (developed and i populated with information.
+information sharing platforms Beta versions of regional databases available for two regions At least one regional "EBSA" database developed or expanded in one region to support the global CBD/EBSA process.
+Regional databases developed and populated with information.
+CBD reports.
 Sufficient fine scale data and information available. regional organizations support development of regional databases.
-National partners willing to Dutput 2.1.3.
-Indicators for the dentification of potential VMEs and for description of areas neeting EBSA criteria, leveloped in at least one pilot urea.
-This will include pilot ctivities for the Southeast Atlantic, the Indian Ocean and he South Pacific.
-Measurable and meaningful VME indicators selected and appropriate monitoring methods developed in at least one pilot area.
-Number of deep-sea RFMOs/As and/or regional organizations that consider information from EBSA process Indicators currently available and used for identifying potential VMEs in SE Atlantic.
-Limited EBSA information available in a usable format J at regional level.
-Global review of VME vindicators completed i BBSA global review from the completed from t VME indicators mplemented and tested it-sea in one pilot area.
-At least one deep-sea RFMOs/As and/or egional organization consider information from EBSA process Reports, feedback from fautury and other partners.
+National partners willing to populate with information.
+Output 2.1.3.
+Indicators for the identification of potential VMEs and for description of areas meeting EBSA criteria, developed in at least one pilot area.
+This will include pilot activities for the Southeast Atlantic, the Indian Ocean and the South Pacific. indicators selected and appropriate monitoring methods developed in at least one pilot area.
+Number of deep-sea RFMOs/As identifying potential VMEs in SE Atlantic.
+Limited EBSA information Global review of VME indicators completed EBSA global review completed VME indicators implemented and tested at-sea in one pilot area.
+At least one deep-sea RFMOs/As and/or regional organization consider information from EBSA process Reports, feedback from industry and other partners.
 Changes in data collection protocols.
 Report on workshop.
-At-sea sampling on At-sea sampling on commercial DSF vessels suitable for monitoring population size and impact of animal groups.
+At-sea sampling on commercial DSF vessels suitable for monitoring population size and impact of animal groups.
 Partnership cooperation.
 New monitoring methods can be developed and tested.
-Dutput 2.1.4: Improved fishing rractices to reduce impacts on VMEs and marine biodiversity, leveloped in at least one pilot uea.
-This will include pilot urea.
-This will include pilot uctivities for Southeast Atlantic und the Indian Ocean.
-Establishment of formal partnerships between fishing industry and relevant organizations for improved collection and recording of biodiversity information In most regions, the requirements for DSF monitoring is largely confined to catch and effort i on target species, with, some additional information required on certain regions.
-One formal partnership / established in one pilot H area which leads to for H improved collection n and recording of o biodiversity n information n At least two artnerships that allow or a more diverse ange of information collection and tool levelopment for ecording biodiversity and possible impacts on biodiversity.
+Output 2.1.4: Improved fishing practices to reduce impacts on VMEs and marine biodiversity, developed in at least one pilot area.
+This will include pilot activities for Southeast Atlantic and the Indian Ocean.
+Establishment of formal partnerships between fishing industry and relevant organizations for improved collection and recording of biodiversity information on target species, with, some additional One formal partnership established in one pilot area which leads to for improved collection and recording of biodiversity information At least two partnerships that allow for a more diverse range of information collection and tool development for recording biodiversity and possible impacts on biodiversity.
 Formal partnership agreements; Partners appreciate the need for both sustainable fisheries and BD conservation.
 Expertise and staff-time available on vessels.
 Initiatives supported by regional bodies and other groups.
-Global review of regional fisheries management measures on Biodiversity conservation completed Different regional management measures in place for reducing impacts on biodiversity by DSF which still need to be compiled and shared regionally and globally.
-Review of regional [fisheries management f measures on [Biodiversity] conservation completed c for two regions.
-[Review of regional isheries management measures on Biodiversity conservation completed or all regions.
-Technical reports; Technical reports; Peublications; Reports on two joint workshops.
+Global review of regional fisheries management measures on Biodiversity conservation completed which still need to be Review of regional fisheries management measures on Biodiversity conservation completed for two regions.
+Review of regional fisheries management measures on Biodiversity conservation completed for all regions Technical reports; Publications; Reports on two joint workshops.
 Willingness by diverse partners to develop common objectives.
 Impacts can be identified and monitored.